Skip to main content

 The goal of social studies is to help create literate and well-informed citizens who actively participate in a democratic society.
 Students learn how to become effective citizens through:

-• active engagement in the learning processes and skills of the social sciences and history;
+• active engagement in the learning processes and skills of the social sciences and history; development of a useful knowledge base in culture, economics, geography, history, and politics;

 • learning the fundamental structures of human systems of interaction and how these systems have developed over time;